tubav/teagle/repository/README.md

 ## How to...
 * get help: make
-* prepare my system: just install grails
+* prepare my system: just install grails and maybe MySQL
 * run the repository: make run-dev
-* config the DB config: edit grails-app/conf/DataSource.groovy
+* config the database: see grails-app/conf/DataSource.groovy